elGreato/savvy/README.md

 ### Step 1 : Structure (Ali)
 For this project, we have used a framework that offered by our lecturer Andreas Martin (@andreasmartin) with little adaptations. a detailed description of the framework can be found at https://github.com/andreasmartin/WE-CRM

-### Step 2 : Routing (Kevin)
+### Step 2 : Autoloader and Routing (Ali/Kevin)
 In this step, the routing was created.
+- Created Autoloader using the methods suggested by our lecturer Andreas Martin.
+(Ali)
 - Created Router and Routing Expeption files using the framework suggested by our lecturer Andreas Martin.
+(Kevin)
-- Added corresponding routes to the index.php file.
+- Added corresponding routes to the index.php file.(Kevin)
-- "Get" routes were mainly used for loading pages only while "post" requests were used when data had to be sent to the server.
+- "Get" routes were mainly used for loading pages only while "post" requests were used when data had to be sent to the server.(Kevin)
 - For routes, that requires the user to be logged in, a validation was added in order to prevent unauthorized access.
+(Kevin)
 ### Step 3 : Database (Kevin)
 The database was created using the following code:
 ```SQL